DOT Post Accident Drug Testing Simplified

 Remember, roadside drug tests or alcohol tests done by a police officer doesn’t count as a DOT post accident drug test or alcohol test.
 Drug and alcohol testing completed at a medical facility at the request of law enforcement doesn’t count either!

-For DOT post accident drug testing purposes, the employer or driver must have a certified specimen collector or Breath Alcohol Technician (BAT) complete the collection and follow all DOT protocals outlined in CFR Part 40.
+For DOT post accident drug testing purposes, the employer or driver must have a certified specimen collector or Breath Alcohol Technician (BAT) complete the collection and follow all DOT protocols outlined in CFR Part 40.

-Check out our best practices.
+Check out our best practices:

 DOT Post Accident Drug Testing Best Practices: